jtvandijk/GPU-Analytics/content/docs/About/Setting_up.md

 ### Best practices
 Google Colab is a great tool for running GPU-accelerated notebooks in the cloud.
 However, there are some limitations that you should be aware of.

-- **Notebooks are not persistent**: When you create a notebook in Google Colab, it is stored in the Cloud.
+**Notebooks are not persistent**: When you create a notebook in Google Colab, it is stored in the Cloud.
 However, the notebook is not persistent.
 This means that if you close the notebook, the notebook will be deleted.
 If you want to save your notebook, you need to download it to your local machine.

-- **Google Colab is not free**: Google Colab is free to use, but they limit the amount of time you can use the GPU.
+**Google Colab is not an unrestricted resource**: Google Colab is free to use, but they limit the amount of time you can use the GPU.
 Google Colab will automatically disconnects the notebook if we leave it idle for more than 30 minutes, meaning that your training will be interrupted and you will have to restart it.
 Nevertheless, you can run the free of charge notebooks for at most 12 hours at a time as explained in the [FAQ](https://research.google.com/colaboratory/faq.html#gpu-time-limit).
 If you want to use the GPU for more than 12 consecutive hours or require access to more memory, you can consider [switching to the paid version of Colab](https://colab.research.google.com/signup/pricing?utm_source=resource_tab&utm_medium=link&utm_campaign=want_more_resources).

-- **Working with data**: You can access your files that are stored on Google Drive directly from Google Colab.
+**Working with data**: You can access your files that are stored on Google Drive directly from Google Colab.
 To do this, you need to mount your Google Drive to the notebook.
 You can do this by running the following code in a code block in your notebook.
 Use the batch command ```!cd``` the *Files* panel on the left to access your files.

 ```Python
 from google.colab import drive